nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Test case: `findall 4/5`

+       Expected:
-       Expected: All entries shown with a rating of 4/5, with a success message displayed informing the user of the number of entries found.
-(4 default entries will be shown)
+       - All entries shown with a rating of 4/5.
+       - Success message displayed informing the user of the number of entries found.
+       - 4 default entries will be shown.

     3. Test case: `findall $7`

+       Expected:
-       Expected: All entries shown with a price of $7, or a range of price that contains $7.
+       - All entries shown with a price of $7, or a range of price that contains $7.
-       Success message displayed informing the user of the number of entries found.
+       - Success message displayed informing the user of the number of entries found.
-       (1 default entry will be shown)
+       - 1 default entry will be shown.

     4. Test case: `findall western 5/5 $5-10`

+       Expected:
+       - All entries shown which contain all three keywords provided.
+       - Success message displayed informing the user of the number of entries found.
+       - 2 default entries will be shown.

+    5. Test case: `findall 4/5 5/5`

+        Expected:
-       Expected: All entries shown which contain all three keywords provided Success message displayed informing the user of the number of entries found.
+        - All entries shown which contain both of the keywords provided, if any.
+        - Success message displayed informing the user of the number of entries found.
-       (2 default entries will be shown)
+        - 0 default entries will be shown.

-    5. Test case: `findall 3/7`
+    6. Test case: `findall 3/7`

+       Expected:
-       Expected: All entries shown which contain the provided keyword: `3/7`, if any.
+       - All entries shown which contain the provided keyword: `3/7`, if any.
-       Success message displayed informing the user of the number of entries found.
+       - Success message displayed informing the user of the number of entries found.
-       Suggestion message displayed informing the user of a possible typo for a rating search, providing directions to correct the typo.
-(0 default entries will be shown)
+       - Suggestion message displayed informing the user of a possible typo for a rating search, providing directions to correct the typo.
+       - 0 default entries will be shown.

-    6. Test case: `findall $5-`
+    7. Test case: `findall $5-`

+       Expected:
-       Expected: All entries shown which contain the provided keyword: `$5-`, if any.
+       - All entries shown which contain the provided keyword: `$5-`, if any.
-       Success message displayed informing the user of the number of entries found.
+       - Success message displayed informing the user of the number of entries found.
-       Suggestion message displayed informing the user of a possible typo for a price search, providing directions to correct the typo.
-(0 default entries will be shown)
+       - Suggestion message displayed informing the user of a possible typo for a price search, providing directions to correct the typo.
+       - 0 default entries will be shown.

-    7. Test case: `findall 3/7 $5-`
+    8. Test case: `findall 3/7 $5-`

+       Expected:
-       Expected: All entries shown which contain both of the keywords provided, if any.
+       - All entries shown which contain both of the keywords provided, if any.
-       Success message displayed informing the user of the number of entries found.
+       - Success message displayed informing the user of the number of entries found.
-       Suggestion message displayed informing the user of possible typos for a rating search, and a price search, providing directions to correct the typos.
+       - Suggestion message displayed informing the user of possible typos for a rating search, and a price search, providing directions to correct the typos.
-       (0 default entries will be shown)
+       - 0 default entries will be shown.

 ## UI Mockup